openlawteam/docs/docs/markup-language/README.md

 This event value is: {{Signature Event.value}}
 ```

-### EthereumFilter properties
+#### EthereumEventFilter properties

-Each EthereumFilter type has properties you can use in your template.
+Each EthereumEventFilter type has properties you can use in your template.
 It will be resolved only once you get an event and only for the first event received.

-#### received

-returns true if an event has been received, false otherwise
+`received` - Returns true if an event has been received, false otherwise.

-#### executionDate

-returns the date when the event has been triggered (block timestamp).
-It doesn't resolve if no event has been triggered
+`executionDate` - Returns the date when the event has been triggered (block timestamp).
+It doesn't resolve if no event has been triggered.

-#### tx

-returns the transaction hash where the event has been triggered.
-It doesn't resolve if no event has been triggered
+`tx` - Returns the transaction hash where the event has been triggered.
+It doesn't resolve if no event has been triggered.

-#### event

-This represents the event object. from there you can access any event property. it doesn't resolve if no event has been triggered.
-For example: if you have an Event MyEvent(address owner), you will be able to access it like this:

-[[event filter.event.owner]] will return the address set in the event
+`event` - This represents the event object, from which you can access any event property.
+It doesn't resolve if no event has been triggered.
+For example, if you have an event `MyEvent(address owner)`, you will be able to access it and return the address set in the event like this: `[[Event Filter Name.event.owner]]`.

 ## Formatting